 Explore Castelo de Sao Jorge

 I’ll get the most obvious Lisbon landmark out of the way early.
 This is a castle that proudly stands on a hill over the city, and it’s fascinating in all the right ways.
-It’s an amazing structure just to look at and walk through.
-It’s also a perfect place for a view of Lisbon sprawling out below you. and it’s packed with interesting history, which you can learn about on a tour or by browsing the museum that’s within the castle.
+It’s an amazing structure just to look at and walkthrough.
+It’s also a perfect place for a view of Lisbon sprawling out below you. and it’s packed with an interesting history, which you can learn about on a tour or by browsing the museum that’s within the castle.
 If the history of the place grabs your attention, you should probably know that parts of it date back to the 6th century, and it’s been through periods of Roman, Moorish, and Portuguese control over the years.

 Get Close To Belém Tower

-My personal favorite landmark in Lisbon, if not all of Portugal (and maybe Spain too), Belém Tower just looks unique.
+My personal favourite landmark in Lisbon, if not all of Portugal (and maybe Spain too), Belém Tower just looks unique.
 Technically it was once a fortress, built in the 16th century—and unlike a lot of ancient fortresses you find around Europe, it looks like it could still hold its own!
 It’s also an astounding landmark, built with limestone and set against the Tagus River.
 It’s been designated as a UNESCO World Heritage Site for many years now, and with good reason.

 Ride The Trams